bernie4375/FCL-potential-autoISF/README.md

+     This is a repository of documents, FOR ADVANCED USERS:
+     *  containing the FCL e-Book in a form comndensed by AI
-     This is a repository of documents, FOR ADVANCED USERS, for exploration whether ChatGPT or other AI methods may be useful for using autoISF, notably also for Full Closed Loop (FCL).
+     *  containing papers that explore whether ChatGPT or other AI methods may be useful for using autoISF in Full Closed Loop

      BEGINNERS: Please click on bernie4375 (top left) to go to parallel repository "HCL-Meal Management..."!

 autoISF strongly modulates ISF.
 A brief summary is given in the enclosed  " 4.1.2 ..overview.pdf "  from the e-Book (just 1 page).

 If you like, find out for yourself how useful any of the documents worked-on by AI might be for you, or whether the given material may help you find YOUR approach how to employ AI in this field.
+Particularly, The *e-Book_AI summary* is quite nicely written by AI, and the first 100 pages have been reviewed.
+It will be made available also in .md format to ease evtl. translation or referencing.

-The e-Book_AI summary is quite nicely written.
-However, please note that the key authors of autoISF original material do not have the time to thoroughly review documents on this branch, or even to keep them up-todate.
+Please note that the key authors of autoISF original material do not have the time to thoroughly review documents on this branch, or even to keep them up-todate.
 Therefore, use on own risk.
 Cross-check things that are important to you against the original material.

-The e-Book_AI summary is ((will soon be)) made available also in .md format to ease evtl. translation or referencing.

 Especially when you aim at Full Closed Loop, observing necessary pre-requisites and safety measures is of very high importance.
 This is not sufficiently highlighted in some enclosed papers.
 Refer to default branch!